kerufu/Facial_expression_recognition/readme.md

 To create container and start: docker run --name fer -e PYTHONUNBUFFERED=1 -it --gpus all tensorflow_opencv

-To copy files from/to container: transfer_code_to_container.sh fetch_decoded_image.sh
+To copy files from/to container: check the .sh scripts

 To set up GPU on windows docker:
 1. upgrade nvidia driver